vectorete/business-network-topology/README.md

     <img src="images/topology.png" alt="Logo" width="100%">
   </a>

-The Network Topology Project for the fictional IT Consulting Business is designed to create a secure and efficient network infrastructure for a medium-small business.
-This setup ensures seamless communication across departments, secure data management, and efficient operation.
+The Network Topology Project for the fictitious IT Consulting Business aims to establish a secure and effective network infrastructure suitable for a small-medium size business.
+This setup makes communication between departments, management of information and carrying out business operations effective.

 ### 📊 Business Overview <a id="business-overview"></a>